datanav/docs/technical/webcrm-salesforce.rst

      - "string"

-Webcrm Organisations to Salesforce Division
+WebCRM Organisations to Salesforce Division
 -------------------------------------------
-Every Webcrm Organisations will be synchronized with a Salesforce Division.
+Every WebCRM Organisations will be synchronized with a Salesforce Division.

-Once a link between a Webcrm Organisations and a Salesforce Division is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Organisations and a Salesforce Division is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Organisations and a Salesforce Division:
+The following properties are synchronized between a WebCRM Organisations and a Salesforce Division:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Organisations Property
+   * - WebCRM Organisations Property
      - Salesforce Division Property
      - Salesforce Data Type
    * - OrganisationName